yukoba/nd4j/getstarted.md

     mvn clean install -DskipTests -Dmaven.javadoc.skip=true

 # 4. IDE for Java

 ### What it is
 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to edit the source code, debug it and build it with a few clicks.
-The ones suggested here will use your installed version of Java, will talk with GitHub and Maven, which will take care of the dependencies for you.
-Visit our [dependencies](http://nd4j.org/dependencies.html) page to know how to 'easily' change the dependencies later on.
+The ones suggested here will use your installed version of Java as well as communicate with GitHub and Maven, which will take care of the dependencies for you.
+Visit our [dependencies](http://nd4j.org/dependencies.html) page to know how to "easily" change the dependencies later on.

 ### Why you need it
 You want to set up a hassle-free development environment so that you only worry about your code.